Pedagogy and Professional Development Workshops for Graduate Students and Postdoctoral Fellows

 Supporting Trans Students in the Classroom

 Trans and gender non-conforming students are increasingly comfortable being out in the classroom but often are frustrated or let down by their instructors’ apathy, lack of knowledge or discomfort about their identities and experiences.
 Instructors who can address the needs of trans and gender non-conforming students in the classroom can make a huge difference in these students’ classroom success and their passion for the topic being taught.
 In this works with Princeton LGBT Center staff Judy Jarvis and Andy Cofino, attendees will learn vocabulary relevant to trans and gender non-conforming students, information on the campus climate for trans students, best practices for pronouns in the classroom, and a robust Q&A. We welcome AIs with any and all levels of experience working with trans and gender non-conforming students to attend.

 Troubleshooting Your Precept – Leading Discussions, Solving Problems

 Tired of doing homework problems on the board?
 Can't get your students to talk on topic?
 Come share your experiences with fellow preceptors and a panel of experienced Graduate Teaching Fellows from the McGraw Center.
 We will discuss strategies that you can use in your classroom to address your specific concerns.
-This conversation is directed at both new graduate Assistants in Instruction and experienced AI's who want to invigorate their classrooms with new teaching strategies.
+These workshops are directed at both new graduate Assistants in Instruction and experienced AIs who want to invigorate their classrooms with new teaching strategies.